 Edit Colours: The Edit Colours button opens the Colours dialog, which allows you to set the colour for dozens of visual elements in the user interface.
-Options interface.
-Support Gestures: Enables manipulating views such as the Camera and Drawing views using the following gestures: To pan the view, drag your two fingers in any direction, keeping both fingers at the same distance from each other.
-To zoom in, drag your two fingers away from each other.
-To rotate, drag your two fingers in a curve so that they revolve in the same direction.
+3D Models Default Scale Factor : The default scale factor to apply to a 3D model when it is imported into your scene.
+You can enter a decimal value between 0 and 1 to make newly imported 3D models appear smaller than their original size, or a decimal value greater than 1 to make 3D models appear bigger than their original size.
+Options Support Gestures: Enables manipulating views such as the Camera and Drawing views using the following gestures: • To pan the view, drag your two fingers in any direction, keeping both fingers at the same distance from each other. • To zoom in, drag your two fingers away from each other. • To zoom in, drag your two fingers away from each other. • To zoom out, drag your two fingers closer to each other.